 What is acne?

-In both cases, acne is the result of fluctuations in hormones.
-In the case of the teens, the fluctuation is due to the rapid growth of sex hormones; in adult women, the main fluctuation is her monthly menstruation; in adult men, the fluctuation is usually due to an external stimulus like the intake of steroids (testosterones) to bulk up.
+In all cases, hormones play an important role.
+In the case of the teens, the fluctuation is due to the rapid growth of sex hormones; in adult women, the main fluctuation is their monthly menstruation; in adult men, it is usually due to an external stimulus like the intake of anabolic steroids or whey proteins to bulk up.
 There are other reasons for hormonal fluctuations, but these are the most common drivers.
-Hormonal acne has a wider meaning than what you are probably used to.
+"Hormonal acne" has a wider meaning than the occasional acne around the chin.

 Acne is simply a message, or even an alert from your body of what is going on inside of you.
 Acne reflects the state of flux in your systems.
 To best treat acne, a solution that improves your general health is the best way to target acne.